Homozygous For The Met Allele Of The Val158met Polymorphism Meaning

 • Reduced Extraversion: A preference for solitary activities and a lower level of sociability.

-However, it's important to note that these associations are weak and inconsistent across studies.
+Even so, you'll want to note that these associations are weak and inconsistent across studies.
 Personality is a complex construct shaped by a multitude of factors, and the COMT genotype is just one piece of the puzzle.

 Factors Modifying the Effects of the Val158Met Polymorphism